demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ## pan-os-create-master-key

+***
-Creates a default master key that encrypts all the private keys and passwords in the configuration to secure them.
+Create a default master key that encrypts all the private keys and passwords in the configuration.

 #### Base Command